Barnum's Aquarial Gardens

-Barnum's Aquarial Gardens (June 1862 – February 1863) in Boston, Massachusetts, USA, was a public aquarium, zoo, and performance space located on Washington Street in the Financial District.
+Barnum's Aquarial Gardens (June 1862 – February 1863) in Boston, Massachusetts, United States, was a public aquarium, zoo, and performance space located on Washington Street in the Financial District.
 P.T.
 Barnum bought the Boston Aquarial and Zoological Gardens in 1862, remodelled the space, changed the name of the business, and re-opened the collections to the public in June.
 In contrast to its earlier incarnation, the place became more of a show-hall than a serious scientific establishment.
-"Madame Lanista," who wrestled with snakes, was a typical attraction of this period.
+"Madame Lanista", who wrestled with snakes, was a typical attraction of this period.
 Other exhibits included a dog show and a baby show, as well as dramatic performances, which were given from Dec.
 16, 1862, until the venue was closed on Feb.
 14, 1863.
 After the Gardens were closed, their contents were moved to Barnum's American Museum in New York.
-Most of the exhibits were destroyed when the America Museum burned down in 1865.
+Most of the exhibits were destroyed when the American Museum burned down in 1865.